Eschatology is a Christian term that means the study of the end of history

 perfection.
 They predicted that a massive religious revival, spiritual awakening and

 purification would occur.
-The entire human race is converted to Christianity, including
+The entire human race would be converted to Christianity, including

 the Jews.
 A millennium of peace and righteousness follows.
 After the